Cloudera AI requirements (OCP)

 An internal user-space NFS server can be deployed into the cluster which serves a block storage device (persistent volume) managed by the cluster’s software defined storage (SDS) system, such as Ceph or Portworx.
 This is the recommended option for on OpenShift.
 Alternatively, the NFS server can be external to the cluster, such as a NetApp filer that is accessible from the private cloud cluster nodes.
 NFS storage is to be used only for storing project files and folders, and not for any other data, such as PostgreSQL database and LiveLog.

 does not support shared volumes, such as Portworx shared volumes, for storing project files.
 A read-write-once (RWO) persistent volume must be allocated to the internal NFS server (for example, NFS server provisioner) as the persistence layer.
-The NFS server uses the volume to dynamically provision read-write-many (RWX) NFS volumes for the clients.
+The NFS server uses the volume to dynamically provision read-write-many (RWX) NFS volumes for the Cloudera AI clients.